leoernesto1/leofs_docs/src/faq/faq_1.rst

 * High Performance without |SPOF|
     * According to the original cache mechanism and sophisticated innternal architecture, LeoFS keeps high performance regardless of amount and kind of data without |SPOF|.

-In near future, LeoFS is going to provide the powerful features with LeoFS v1.2.
+In near future, LeoFS is going to provide the powerful features with LeoFS v1.2, v1.4 and v2.0.

 * NFS support
 * LeoFS insight